 - 4.1 Applicability.
-The BasicMed privileges apply to persons exercising student, recreational, and private pilot privileges.
-It also applies to persons exercising flight instructor privileges when acting as pilot in command (PIC).
-You cannot use BasicMed privileges to fly as a safety pilot, except when that pilot is acting as PIC. - 4.1.1 Pilots exercising BasicMed privileges may act as PIC of an operation conducted under the conditions and limitations set forth in part 61, § 61.113 (i.e., charitable, nonprofit, or community event flights, search and location flights).
+The BasicMed privileges apply to persons exercising student, recreational, and private pilot privileges when acting as pilot in command (PIC).
+It also applies to persons exercising flight instructor privileges when acting as PIC.
+You cannot use BasicMed privileges to fly as a safety pilot, except when that pilot is acting as PIC.
+1 - 4.1.1 Pilots operating under BasicMed may act as PIC2 of an operation conducted under the conditions and limitations set forth in part 61, § 61.113 (i.e., charitable, nonprofit, or community event flights, search and location flights).
 Persons exercising privileges of a student pilot or recreational pilot certificate must comply with the limitations in §§ 61.89 and 61.101, as applicable, when those limitations conflict with § 61.113(i). - 4.1.2 BasicMed does not apply to persons exercising privileges of a Commercial Pilot Certificate or an Airline Transport Pilot (ATP) Certificate.
-Persons exercising the privileges of a Commercial Pilot or ATP Certificate must hold a first or second-class medical certificate in accordance with § 61.23(a)(1) and (2). - 4.1.3 Persons exercising pilot privileges in a balloon or glider can operate without any medical certification.
+Persons exercising the privileges of a Commercial Pilot or ATP Certificate must hold a first or second-class medical certificate in accordance with § 61.23(a)(1) and (2). - 4.1.3 BasicMed does not apply to persons performing the duties as an examiner in an aircraft when administering a practical test or proficiency check for an airman certificate, rating, or authorization.
+Accordingly, persons performing such duties must hold at least a third-class medical certificate in accordance with § 61.23(a)(3)(iv). - 4.1.4 Persons exercising pilot privileges in a balloon or glider can operate without any medical certification.
 Similarly, persons exercising sport pilot privileges can operate by merely holding a driver's license.
-While the FAA encourages pilots to obtain qualifications and certificates above those necessary for their operation, sport pilots and pilots operating balloons or gliders may not exercise relief under BasicMed.
+While the FAA encourages pilots to obtain qualifications and certificates above those necessary for their operation, sport pilots and pilots operating balloons or gliders may not operate under BasicMed.
 However, the BasicMed online course can be used by any airman for educational purposes. - 4.2 Valid Driver's License.
-In accordance with §§ 61.23(c)(3) and 61.113(i), pilots exercising BasicMed must hold a current and valid U.S. driver's license and comply with all medical requirements or restrictions associated with that license.
-Each state determines what, if any, medical requirements or restrictions are necessary and associated with each driver's license issued.
+In accordance with §§ 61.23(c)(3) and 61.113(i), pilots operating under BasicMed must hold a current and valid U.S. driver's license and comply with all medical requirements or restrictions associated with that license.
+Each State determines what, if any, medical requirements or restrictions are necessary and associated with each driver's license issued.
 While an official passport may serve as a valid form of photo identification under § 61.3(a)(2), it may not be used in lieu of a driver's license as required in § 61.23(c)(3) to operate under BasicMed.
 An international driver's license or any driver's license issued by a country or territory other than the United States does not suffice to meet this requirement.

-Individuals who hold or have held a medical certificate issued by the FAA that was valid at any point after July 15, 2006 but whose driver's license has been revoked or rescinded for any reason are not eligible to use BasicMed unless and until the driver's license is reinstated.
+Individuals who hold or have held a medical certificate issued by the FAA that was valid at any point after July 14, 2006 but whose driver's license has been revoked or rescinded for any reason are not eligible to use BasicMed unless and until the driver's license is reinstated.
 Any restrictions on a driver's license (e.g., corrective lenses, prosthetic aids required, daylight driving only, etc.) also apply under BasicMed.
 Similar to the pilot certificate, when using a driver's license in lieu of a medical certificate, the driver's license needs to be in the pilot's personal possession when they are operating under BasicMed.

-&lt;sup>1 The plain language of FESSA explicitly applies only to the PIC ("...the FAA shall issue or revise regulations to ensure that an individual may operate as pilot in command of a covered aircraft...").

-&lt;sup>2 §§ 61.3 and 61.23
+$^{^1}$ The plain language of the requirements described in FESSA explicitly apply only to the PIC ("...the FAA shall issue or revise regulations to ensure that an individual may operate as pilot in command of a covered aircraft...").
+2 §§ 61.3 and 61.23